samuel-obrien25/face-off/README.md

 - ~~Fab button for next game instead of auto scroll?~~ **(DONE)**

 ## Thanks!
-BIG thanks to MySportsFeeds for providing an incredible (and incredibly easy to use) API for free, for non-commercial applications.
+BIG thanks to MySportsFeeds for providing an incredible API for free, for non-commercial applications.